udfm/-The-Light-Game/README.md

 # -The-Light-Game
 This game is entirely text based.
 The horror game is my first python game so it may not be perfect.  when the game asks you to type a option type the number "1" or "2" .
-Thank you!
+I had to use Google colab because I didn't know how to do anything else.
+If you run into any problems rerun the code.